tobinsouth/tobinsouth.github.io/blog-src/posts/mcp-faq.md

 - **Refresh tokens.** Making OAuth not suck and not log you out depends on these via the `offline_access` scope.
 This is a client-side problem as long as you use a good Authorization Server.
 Clients are slowly getting better at supporting this.
 - **CI/CD or Eval.** These are both hard and important.
 It's evolving and I'll add more notes in later.
 - **JWT Templates:** Authkit Custom JWT templates do not currently apply to auth flows with DCR (Dynamic Client Registration).
 This is on the roadmap and reach out if you're interested.

 ### Really silly bugs

 At some point you might just have no idea what the source of the bug could be.
 This could be almost anything.
 Just in case it's useful, here are a series of random bugs that I've seen before.

 - Cloudflare or another bot blocker disabling the `Claude` user agent restricting MCP connections.
 - Your AWS VPC is misconfigured.
 - Your `/.well-known` endpoints aren't actually accessible.
 - There is a bug upstream in one of the SDKs (I often spin up a TS or Python demo with my auth server just to isolate if auth, the resource server, or the underlying SDK is the source of the issue.)

-## I want to build a client!
+## I want to build a client

 - This is tougher than it seems sometimes (even though it shouldn't be).
 - Use one of the off-the-shelf frameworks (mcp-use, langchain, ai0sdk) to minimize the pain.

-## I want to build an agent / sub-agent / A2A!
+## I want to build an agent / sub-agent / A2A

 - MCP is a really nice way to offload a context-processing-heavy task into a subprocess that returns minimal useful context without polluting the context window.
 This is the Context Protocol vision of MCP and is also my working definition of a context sub-agent (e.g., an MCP call to a process that runs an AI workflow that then returns context).
 - If you're running an LLM workflow in your MCP server tool, be careful of timeouts.
 You might want to think about async tools.